CIRCSE/LEMLAT3/README.md

 ## Installation and use

-See the [Wiki of this repository](https://github.com/CIRCSE/LEMLAT3/wiki) for information on how to install and use LEMLAT 3.0.
+See the [Wiki of this repository](https://github.com/CIRCSE/LEMLAT3/wiki) for instructions on how to install and use LEMLAT 3.0.

 ## Copyright